urakymzhan/complete-react-workshop/README.md

 > This workshop is cloned from [Kent C. Dodds](https://github.com/kentcdodds) workshop

-- My plan was to gather them all in one repo
+- My plan was to gather them all in one repo for reference